ryan-roemer/loose-bits/_posts/2012-11-19-sphinx-bootstrap-theme-updates.md

 for [responsive mobile features][bootstrap_resp].
 The responsive features are now integrated into the Sphinx Bootstrap Theme.

-The Bootstrap theme now renders a collapsed, clickable navigation bar in smaller viewports (like a mobile phone and some table orientations).
+The Bootstrap Theme now renders a collapsed, clickable navigation bar in smaller viewports (like a mobile phone and some table orientations).
 Viewing the theme demo site in a iPhone gives us a slightly more terse UI.